z-aki/z-aki.github.io/docs/digipin/tool.md

 Courtesy of <https://github.com/CEPT-VZG/digipin/>

-This tool is unaffiliated from Google Maps, Apple Maps, Department of Posts (GOI) and any entities who developed DIGIPIN.
+This tool is NOT AFFILIATED with Google Maps, Apple Maps, Department of Posts (GOI) and any entities who developed DIGIPIN.
 The data may be inaccurate.
 The reliable source is <https://dac.indiapost.gov.in/mydigipin/home>

 <https://app.indiapost.gov.in/enterpriseportal/digipin>